ilmandone/lista-2024/README.md

 # Lista2024

 ## Todo
-- Password recover link
-- Start reading data from db
+- DB create a new list
+- Link the create new list with new list dialog
+- Emit confirm or error message on db create new list feedback

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.0.